-- If you do not have a clear idea of where you are going, neither will the young people and other adults of the parish.
+- Pray.
+God has a vision for the ministry to which He called you, too!
+Ask for His input. - If you do not have a clear idea of where you are going, neither will the young people and other adults of the parish.
 Keeping a clear vision in focus will help guide the ministry in a healthy direction. - Share your vision with the pastor, staff, and parish community.
 Communicate your vision!
 Talk about your hopes and dreams for the ministry and the young Church.
 Who else needs to be on board with the vision?

-• Get other people talking!!
-Share ownership of the ministry.
+of the ministry.
+A shared ownership of the ministry.
 A shared ownership will help the ministry flourish.
-Discover others' visions of what youth ministry could or should be, and allow your vision to blend with that of others.
+Discover others' visions of what youth ministry could or should be and allow your vision to blend with that of others.
 This will help others take ownership.
 This is where sharing your vision starts to become a shared vision!